Linuxfabrik/lfops/roles/opensearch/README.md

 This role installs and configures a OpenSearch server.
 Optionally, it allows the creation of a cluster setup.

+Hints for configuring TLS:
+* The admin certificate cannot be the same as the node certificate.
+This will lead to the following error: `Seems you use a node certificate.
+This is not permitted, you have to use a client certificate and register it as admin_dn in opensearch.yml`
+* The node certificates either need to have `extendedKeyUsage = serverAuth, clientAuth` (`TLS Web Server Authentication`, `TLS Web Client Authentication`, respectively) set, or no `Extended Key Usage` at all.
+Else running `securityadmin.sh` results in `ERR: An unexpected SSLHandshakeException occured: Received fatal alert: certificate_unknown`.

 Currently supported versions:
 * 1.x
 * 2.x